Jakir9/DVLA-Coding-Task/README.md

 Birmingham | B | A B C | BB

 - Assumption:
-  Only the cities above will have a valid registration created, as this fits the rule in this specification.
+  Only vehicles from the cities above will have a valid registration created.

 # Age Identifier: